 “We don’t say, ‘Shut up,’ Mommy,” shot a small voice from the next room.

-Everyone at the table erupted in laughter right before questions started flying.
+Everyone at the table erupted in laughter right before questions began flying.
 Amy had run out of gas over seven years ago, well before she and Scott had met Walter and Lindsay as neighbors.
 Walter and I worked together then, so once Walter connected the dots, I remembered Amy as well.
-My office was next to Walter’s, which was next to the main entrance where Amy had walked in to ask for help.
+My office was next to Walter’s, which was next to the main entrance where Amy had walked in asking for help.
 Walter drove her to the gas station and then came back with a can and poured gas into her vehicle.

 Afterward, I thought about how the clunker conversation led to the revelation that Walter and Amy’s paths had crossed in a semi-significant way so many years before they “met” as neighbors.
 For most, I’m not sure the mention of a car type would jog a seven year-old memory the way it did for Walter.
 But he’s a car guy.
 Has always loved them and with one glance can tell you the exact make and model, often down to the year.
 He’d had a feeling he knew Amy when they had met, but dismissed it when he couldn’t figure it out.
 Not until he paired her with the Ford Explorer, did the full memory return.